 PTI swooped the militancy-hit Khyber Pakhtunkhwa and formed provincial government and presented a tax-free, well-balanced budget for the Financial Year 2013-14.

-Imran Khan was of the opinion that terrorist activities can be stopped in Pakistan through dialogue and offered to open an office in Khyber Pakhtunkhwa province.
-He accused US when they killed Hakimullah Mehsud (Talibani Leader) which led to the disturbance in Pakistan and demanded the government to block NATO supply line in retaliation.
+Imran Khan thought that terrorist activities can be stopped in Pakistan through dialogue and offered to open an office in Khyber Pakhtunkhwa province.
+He accused the US when they killed Hakimullah Mehsud (Talibani Leader) which led to the disturbance in Pakistan and demanded the government to block the NATO supply line in retaliation.